Modest Trio – Mussorgsky arr by Vladimir Miller

 "Pictures At An Exhibition is a timeless and evocative piano suite that has withstood the test of time.
 The work has influenced and stimulated musicians, virtuosic pianists, interpreters and arrangers to this very day since its completion in 1874.

 There are in fact around three hundred versions of the suite that include arrangements by composers such as Leopold Stokowski, with his stringed Promenade introduction, or the fanfare-like atmosphere version of Leonidas Leonardi, to name but a few.
 But of course the most played and recorded is orchestrated by the great Maurice Ravel.
-There are indeed versions that have been performed in music genres such as prog rock which was indeed endeavoured by the much revered band Emerson Lake and Palmer.
+There are indeed versions that have been performed in music genres such as prog rock, as endeavoured by the much revered band Emerson Lake and Palmer.

 As is well know Russian composer, Modest Musorgsky wrote his piano suite very quickly in response and shock to the death of his close friend and confidant, the artist and designer Viktor Hartmann.
 Soon after an exhibition of Hartmann's work was organised and put into place in the Imperial Academy of Arts in St. Petersburg by the influencial critic, Vladimir Stasov.
 Musorgsky was immediately inspired and wrote the suite soon after.